Most popular DevOps questions and answers

 Answer: To integrate Gitflow with CI/CD pipelines:

-• Feature Branches: Automate tests on feature branches and ensure they pass before merging into develop.
+- Feature Branches: Automate tests on feature branches and ensure they pass before merging into

-• Master Branch: Set up the pipeline to deploy the master branch to production after successful testing.
-Tag the release in master for version control.
+- Master Branch: Set up the pipeline to deploy the

-• Hotfixes: Automate the deployment of hotfix branches similarly to the master branch, ensuring they are applied immediately and merged into both master and develop.
+branch, ensuring they are applied immediately and merged into bothmaster

 49. What is the difference between Continuous Delivery and Continuous Deployment?